What are the challenges in Glaucoma management?

 Introduction

 Glaucoma is an optic nerve condition that can lead to vision loss or blindness if not managed properly.
-Management requires regular monitoring and treatment adherence, facing numerous challenges.
+Management requires regular monitoring and treatment adherence, and it faces numerous challenges.
 Understanding these obstacles is key to improving patient outcomes and driving advancements in glaucoma care.

 Early Detection and Diagnosis